 - A. Review Standards.
-In addition to the standards listed in Section 3.40, Asphalt and Concrete Plants shall meet the following requirements. - 1.
-New asphalt and concrete plants located outside of an Industrial or Mining Zone District shall obtain at least 90% (measured on an annual basis) of the aggregate used in the plant from on-site. - 2.
-Fuel tanks shall not be located with the Special Flood Hazard Area unless it will meet the County's floodplain management regulations. - 3.
+In addition to the standards listed in Section 3.40, Asphalt and Concrete Plants shall meet the following requirements: - 1.
+New asphalt and concrete plants located outside of an Industrial or Mining zone district shall obtain at least 90% (measured on an annual basis) of the aggregate used in the plant from on-site. - 2.
+Fuel tanks shall not be located within the Special Flood Hazard Area unless it will meet the County's floodplain management regulations. - 3.
 All plants and processing equipment shall have current Colorado Department of Public Health and the Environment (CDPHE) Air Pollution Permits and shall meet current CDPHE and Routt County emissions standards for air and water.
-The Board of County Commissioners may set more stringent requirements in certain locations.
+The Board of County Commissioners may set more stringent requirements in certain locations. - 4.
+The permittee shall limit hours of operation to prevent cold weather firing during early morning temperature inversions.

 3.44.
-Oil, Gas and Coal Bed Methane Exploration and Development
+Oil, Gas, and Coal Bed Methane Exploration and Development

-A. Application Term.

-- 1. Oil & Gas Special Use Permits shall expire upon the occurrence of one the following: - a.
-Two (2) years after date of approval if Permittee does not commence drilling and was granted a Permit-to-Drill by ECMC using ECMC Form 2. - b.
-Three (3) years after date of approval if Permittee does not commence construction operations on a ECMC approved oil and gas location using ECMC Form 2A. - c.
-Upon approval of final reclamation by the County and ECMC.

-B. Oil and Gas Operation Standards.

-- 1. All facilities shall be located: - a.
-At least 2,000 feet from any occupied structure. - b.
-At least 200 feet from any property boundary. - c.
-Outside of the 100-year floodplain. - d.
-At least 2,000 feet from the edge of any water body, unless Colorado Parks and Wildlife has waived or modified the setback from the stream, surface water, or the riparian area and all requirements of Chapter 3, Section 3.11, Development Adjacent to Waterbodies, are complied with. - e.
-At least 1,000 feet from a cemetery. - f.
-At least 1,000 feet from any public park, religious or educational institution, publicly owned building, public institution, places having unique historic interest or value, or national/state wilderness areas.
+- A. Application Term. - 1.
+Oil & Gas Special Use Permits shall expire upon the occurrence of one the following: - a.
+Two years after date of approval if permittee does not commence drilling and was granted a Permit-to-Drill by ECMC using ECMC Form 2. - b.
+Three years after date of approval if permittee does not commence construction operations on an ECMC-approved oil and gas location using ECMC Form 2A. - c.
+Upon approval of final reclamation by the County and ECMC. - 2.
+Oil and Gas Operation Standards.
+In addition to the standards listed in Section 3.40, Oil, Gas and Coal Bed Methane Exploration and Development shall meet the following requirements: - a.
+The operator shall comply with all ECMC rules, regulations, notices, and orders. - b.
+All facilities shall be located: - i.
+At least 2,000 feet from any occupied structure; - ii.
+At least 200 feet from any property boundary; - iii.
+Outside of the 100-year floodplain; - iv.
+At least 2,000 feet from the edge of any water body, unless Colorado Parks and Wildlife has waived or modified the setback from the stream, surface water, or the riparian area and all requirements of Chapter 3, Section 11, Development Adjacent to Waterbodies, are complied with; - v.
+At least 1,000 feet from a cemetery; - vi.
+At least 1,000 feet from any public park, religious or educational institution, publicly owned building, public institution, places having unique historic interest or value, or national/state wilderness areas; and - vii.

-- g.
 A sufficient distance from other mining operations so as not to create cumulative impacts to roads, air and water quality, or other resources and amenities.
-The Planning Commission and the Board of Commissioners will shall determine sufficiency of distance. - 2.
-All access roads shall be at least 200 feet from the property line of the parcel on which oil and gas operations are to occur, excluding the property line from which access is taken, and property lines with other properties in the Mining or Industrial zone districts. - 3.
-Each Permittee is required to provide a production well Emergency Response Plan prior to drilling, completion, or using workover rigs.
-The Emergency Response Plan shall provide adequate protection and notification procedures should a spill or release occur.
-The Plan shall be filed and updated on an annual basis or within 10 working days after conditions change which may affect the execution of the Plan.

-C. Water Quality Testing Requirements
+The Planning Commission and the Board of Commissioners will shall determine sufficiency of distance. - 3.
+If water is pumped from a river source, all such pumping shall be done in accordance with the rules, regulations and policies set forth by the Division of Water Resources. - 4.
+The applicant shall submit an emergency response plan approved by the County.
+The emergency response plan shall be updated and resubmitted after a permit is approved prior to drilling, completion, or using workover rigs.
+The emergency response plan shall provide adequate protection and notification procedures should a spill or release occur.
+The plan shall be updated and submitted to the Planning Department on an annual basis or within ten working days after conditions change that may affect the execution of the plan. - B. Water Quality Testing Requirements